donnyward/enigma/README.md

 This project consists of a resume template written in LaTeX and work experience written in YAML files.
-A coding agent is used to take job descriptions, parse the YAML files for relevant experience, and write them to `experience.tex`, which will be included by `resume.tex` to generate the final resume PDF.
+A coding agent is used to take job descriptions, parse the YAML files for relevant experience, and write them to `experience.tex`, which is included by `resume.tex` to generate the final resume PDF.

 # Quick Start